 Wondering when to seed or plant winter crops?
-Most winter vegetables are planted from mid-summer to early autumn, depending on the crop.
+Most vegetables to grow in winter are planted from mid-summer to early autumn, depending on the crop.
 Learn more about timing winter crops in my book, The Year-Round Vegetable Gardener.

-Eight of the best winter vegetables to grow:
+Eight of the best vegetables to grow in winter:

-Scallions – ‘Evergreen Hardy White’ is a cold season superstar in our winter frames and tunnels.
+‘Evergreen Hardy White’ is a cold season superstar in our winter frames and tunnels.
 This extremely hardy variety produces long green tops with tender white stalks.
-I direct sow the seed in September and the first harvest usually takes place by mid-November.
+I direct sow the seed in September, and the first harvest usually takes place by mid-November.
 With protection we harvest flavorful scallions all winter long.